 Why Traditional Financing Options Don’t Always Work as Staffing Financing

 Businesses often turn to traditional lending options when they don’t have enough cash (like a bank loan).
-Unfortunately, things like bank loans and lines of credit are only a viable option for well-qualified and established businesses.
+Unfortunately, things like bank loans and lines of credit are only viable options for well-qualified and established businesses.
 Overall, just 37 percent of businesses that apply for financing receive the full amount requested, according to the latest Small Business Credit Survey.
 Those who fall into the low-risk category are fully funded 45 percent of the time, while medium-risk applicants receive full funding 22 percent of the time, and high-risk candidates are fully funded seven percent of the time.

 This clearly leaves a considerable funding gap as it is.
 Still, it’s important to note that 30 percent of business owners with unmet financial needs don’t even bother to apply for reasons like debt aversion and being discouraged from applying.

 What is Factoring and Payroll Funding for Staffing Agencies?

 The staffing industry typically has thin margins and unusually long waits for client payments.
 Unlike other industries that might be able to purchase raw materials and turn those into sellable goods quickly, staffing companies must invest in recruiting, infrastructure, and more before talent can go to work.
-While the team must receive prompt payment, the staffing company may not receive payment on invoices for 30-90 days or more.
+While the team must receive prompt payment, the staffing business may not receive payment on invoices for 30-90 days or more.
 The issue may be even more pronounced with temporary staffing agencies, as workers often receive daily or weekly pay.
 The constant and hefty outflows can easily drain staffing companies even if they’re profitable and make it much more challenging to meet other financial obligations and grow.

-The factoring process is an effective cash flow solution for staffing companies.
+The factoring process is an effective cash flow solution for staffing agencies.
 Essentially, it turns your accounts receivable into instant cash.
-Staffing firms often choose to use it as a form of monthly or weekly payroll funding because paying employees or contractors is the largest and most crucial expense, but you can spend the money on whatever makes the most sense for your business.
+Staffing firms often choose to use it as a form of monthly or weekly payroll financing because paying employees or contractors is the largest and most crucial expense, but you can spend the money on whatever makes the most sense for your business.